Take Me To The River - New Orleans LIVE!

 The New Orleans Mardi Gras Indian phenomenon is part music, part heritage, part ancestry, part revelry, part fashion, and oft misunderstood.
 Big Chief Monk Boudreaux is one of the most famous and enduring leaders of that culture and head of the Golden Eagle Mardi Gras Indian tribe.
 Joseph Pierre “Big Chief Monk” Boudreaux is the leader of the Golden Eagles, a Mardi Gras Indian tribe of New Orleans, Louisiana.
 Born in New Orleans on Pearl Harbor Day, December 7, 1941, Boudreaux is a vital figure in the tradition, and has steadfastly distinguished himself as a gifted folk artist and dynamic performing musician through his unwavering dedication to this singular African American culture.

 Boudreaux is known for his long-time collaboration with Big Chief Bo Dollis and the Wild Magnolia group, though he left the group nearly a decade ago to form the Golden Eagle Mardi Gras Indians.
 His latest album Rising Sun is a collaboration with Reverend Goat Carson, a professed “Renegade Cherokee.”
 In 2016, Boudreaux was given the lifetime honor of the National Heritage Fellowship by the National Endowment for the Arts.

-Featuring Jermaine Bossier, chief of the 7th Ward Creole Hunter gang & Romeo Bougere, chief of the 9th Ward Hunter gang.
-Once rivals, they now come together to make beautiful music.
-Regulars at the legendary Tipitina’s and New Orleans Jazz & Heritage Festival, they have also performed with the Stooges and Papa Mali.
+Romeo Bougere, chief of the 9th Ward Hunters gang is a regular at the legendary Tipitina’s and New Orleans Jazz & Heritage Festival.
+With the 79ers Gang, he has also performed with the Stooges and Papa Mali.